 - Electrical and electronic engineering laboratory

 Using 3D computer-aided design model data to produce an accurate physical prototype – a 3D 'print' – is a fast and cost effective way to produce physical models and functional or semi-functional prototypes.

-The School of Computing, Engineering and Mathematics uses rapid prototyping 3D printing to enable clients to:
+The School of Engineering uses rapid prototyping 3D printing to enable clients to: